dhis2/dashboard-app/README.md

 See the [building](https://platform.dhis2.nu/#/scripts/build) section for more information.

+## Conditional E2E Test Recording

+To record e2e tests in Cypress Cloud, you can use one of the following methods based on your needs:

+-   **Commit Message**: Include `[e2e record]` in your commit messages to activate recording.
+-   **GitHub Labels**: Apply the `e2e record` label to your pull request to trigger recording.

+This setup helps in managing Cypress Cloud credits more efficiently, ensuring recordings are only made when explicitly required.

 ## Learn More

 You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).